Prescription Drug Pricing, A Case Study in Market Failure

-Living in the only developed nation without universal health coverage, Americans are at the mercy of pharmaceutical companies, insurers, and pharmacy benefit managers when it comes to the cost of prescription drugs.
+Living in the only developed nation without universal health coverage, Americans are at the mercy of pharmaceutical companies, insurers, and pharmacy benefit managers when it comes to the cost of prescription drug.
 As a result, we pay substantially more for our medication than people in other countries:

 The out-of-pocket cost of a prescription drug largely depends on the patient’s insurance.
 Data on insurance formularies is spread across numerous disparate sources.
 Even for patients paying out of pocket, US pharmacies do not publish their prices online.
 The resulting confusion, plus the inelastic demand for medicine, creates a highly dysfunctional market environment, with consumers footing the bill.
 This is a textbook example of market failure, wherein the market’s natural price-setting mechanisms become wildly distorted and inefficient, leading to a net social welfare loss.